Trump Accidentally Tweeted 'Heartfelt' Condolences for 138 MILLION Killed in Sri Lanka Blasts

 Loading...

 Does he do it intentionally?
-That's the question many were left asking on Twitter after the Donald Trump, the gaffe-loving President of the United States, mistweeted the number of casualties in the the dastardly Sri Lanka church and hotel attacks on Thursday.
+That's the question many were left asking on Twitter after the Donald Trump, the gaffe-loving President of the United States, mistweeted the number of casualties in the dastardly Sri Lanka church and hotel attacks on Sunday.

 While the exact number of casualties are as yet unconfirmed, conservative estimates put the death toll resulting from six serial blasts in several Sri Lankan cities at 180.
 Hundreds of victims have reportedly been injured.